huaweicloud/terraform-provider-huaweicloud/docs/index.md

----
-layout: "huaweicloud"
-page_title: "Provider: HuaweiCloud"
-sidebar_current: "docs-huaweicloud-index"
-description: |-
-  The HuaweiCloud provider is used to interact with the many resources supported by HuaweiCloud.
-The provider needs to be configured with the proper credentials before it can be used.
----

 # HuaweiCloud Provider

 The HuaweiCloud provider is used to interact with the many resources supported by HuaweiCloud.
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.